Kennington, Victoria

 Kennington is a suburb of Bendigo, a city in Victoria, Australia.
 The suburb is located 3 km south-east of the Bendigo city centre and at the 2016 census had a population of 5,649.
 The suburb is home to the Kennington Reservoir.

-History

-Kennington is known for the orphanage called the Convent Of The Good Shepard, Bendigo opened in 1905 next doorA Primary School first principal in 1901.
-The Post Office opened on 1 May 1913 and closed in 1972.
+Kennington is known for the Convent of the Good Shepherd building which opened in 1905 and included an orphanage.
+The building is situated in St Aidan's Park which is next to Kennington Primary School (founded in 1901 on Marnie Street and relocating to Crook Street in 1995).
+After ceasing to be a convent and orphanage, the building was later used as the relocated campus of Girton College, a school operated by the Anglican Diocese of Bendigo, until 1992.
+The building is now used for private residences.
+The Kennington Post Office opened on 1 May 1913 and closed in 1972.